Skip to content

 Packaging rule 1

-Match the story to buyer readiness
+How should teams match the story to buyer readiness?

 A buyer who just approved a website is not asking for the same story as a buyer already looking for monthly growth leverage.